astroML/sklearn_tutorial/_sources/setup.txt

   * ``data`` - folder to put the datasets used during the tutorial

   * ``skeletons`` - sample incomplete scripts for the exercices (these should be used only if ``ipython notebook`` is unavailable)

   * ``solutions`` - solutions of the exercices
     (these should be used only if ``ipython notebook`` is unavailable)

   * ``notebooks`` - ipython notebooks which provide an interactive interface to parts of this tutorial.
-These are more up-to-date than the skeletons and solutions
+These contain material which is not in the skeletons and solutions.

 If you are not going to use ipython notebook to run the examples, you can copy the skeletons into a new folder named ``workspace``